ncarlier/keycloak-todomvc/DEMO.md

 }
 ```

-Go to http://devbox/auth/, click on 'Administration Console' with admin/admin as credentials.

-Create the role 'ROLE_ACTUATOR'
+This endpoint is a Spring Actuator endpoint.
+And Spring protect this endpoint by
+requiring the ACTUATOR role.
+We have to give this role to our user.

+Open again the [Admin Console](http://devbox/auth/), and create the role:
+`ROLE_ACTUATOR` (The 'ROLE_' prefix is required by Spring Security).
-Add the role to the user 'todo'
+Then affect this role to the 'todo' user.

-Open a new window in private navigation (or clear storage from devbox)
+Open a new window in private navigation (or clear cookies and local storage)
-Go to : http://devbox/api/ and explore /api/env.
+Open the [API Browser](http://devbox/api/) and fetch again `/api/env`.

-You should see all system properties !
+You should see all system properties.

-Open http://devbox/app/ and open the browser console to capture the access token.
-Copy it and paste it to jwt.io.
-The role actuator is now in the list of roles !
+If you extract and decode the Access Token thanks to the development console.
+You will see this role inside the payload.

+Thanks.